Peder Povelsson Paus

 Sir Peder Povelsson Paus (Note: Although the family name Paus is attested in his lifetime, he usually omitted it in everyday use in accordance with the custom of the time, and was often known by his given name and patronymic as Peter Paulson; the exact spelling of both names could vary, both in Latinized and Norwegian versions.
 His given name may be spelled Peder, Peter or in Latin Petrus; his patronymic is often spelled e.g. Povlsen, Povelsen, Povelsson, Paulson, Paulsson or in Latin Paulinus or Paullinus.
 In formal documents his name would typically be rendered in Latin, e.g. as Petrus Paullinus Asloensis [Peter Paulson of Oslo] in the records of the University of Copenhagen.
 As a member of the clergy, one of the two privileged estates, he was styled as herr in Norwegian or Dominus in Latin, conventionally rendered as Sir as an ecclesiastical title in English; the Norwegian style herr was (until the 19th century) reserved for members of the clergy and the nobility and may be translated as "Sir" or "Lord"; its predecessor sira (sir) had been introduced as the style for clergymen in Norway in the 13th century and gradually been replaced by the Norwegianized version herr from the 15th century.
 Locally in Telemark he would typically only be addressed as Sir Per (herr Per, or a variant thereof; Per is a shortened form of Peter).)
-(1590 in Oslo – 21 July 1653, in Kviteseid), also rendered as Peter Paus and known locally as Sir Per (herr Per), was a Norwegian high-ranking cleric who served as the provost of Upper Telemark from 1633 until his death.
+(1590 in Oslo – 21 July 1653, in Kviteseid), also rendered as Peter Paus and known locally as Sir Per (herr Per), was a Norwegian high-ranking cleric who served as the provost of the Øvre Telemark prosti from 1633 until his death.
 As provost he was not only the religious leader of the vast region of Upper Telemark, but also one of the foremost government officials in Telemark; during his lifetime the state church was also an important part of the state administration.
 He is known through a loving poem in Latin written by his son Paul Peterson Paus in his memory in 1653, In memoriam Domini Petri Pavli ("In Memory of Sir Peter Paulson").
 His descendants include the playwright Henrik Ibsen and the singer Ole Paus.